 \section{Abstract}

-To investigate the impact of nuclear reaction rate uncertainties on type I X-ray burst nucleosynthesis, comprehensive Monte Carlo simulations are performed with temperature-independent and -dependent variations in reaction rates using the REACLIB and STARLIB libraries, respectively.
-A total of 1,711 $(p, \gamma)$, $(p, \alpha)$, $(\alpha, p)$, and $(\alpha, \gamma)$ reactions are varied simultaneously, along with their inverse reactions, via detailed balance.
-For the first time, it is found that Monte Carlo sampling with larger perturbations to these reaction rates may lead to multi-peaked abundance distributions for some isotopes.
-These multi-peak structures arise not only from coupled reactions but also, in some cases, from single reactions.
-Our study also confirmed previously identified key reactions and provides more robust lists.
-These reactions deserve priority consideration in future study.
+Type I X-ray bursts are thermonuclear flashes on the surface of accreting neutron stars, involving hundreds of nuclei and thousands of reactions with larger uncertainties in reaction rate.
+To investigate the impact of nuclear reaction rate uncertainties on type I X-ray burst nucleosynthesis, comprehensive Monte Carlo simulations were performed with temperature-independent and -dependent variations in reaction rates using the REACLIB and STARLIB libraries, respectively.
+A total of 1,711 $(p, \gamma)$, $(p, \alpha)$, $(\alpha, p)$, and $(\alpha, \gamma)$ reaction rates are varied simultaneously along with their inverse reactions via detailed balance.
+For the first time, it has been found that Monte Carlo sampling with larger perturbations to these reaction rates may lead to multi-peak abundance distributions for certain isotopes, such as $^{64}$Zn and $^{55}$Co.
+These multi-peak structures arise not only from coupled reactions but also from single reactions in some cases.
+Our studies also confirm previously identified key reactions and provide more robust lists that deserve priority consideration in future studies.